 "Have you created an escape route?"

 Even if you’ve taken all appropriate measures to prevent a fire, accidents still happen.
-If a fire cannot be prevented, remember—the most valuable items in anyone’s home are the lives in it.
+If a fire cannot be prevented, remember — the most valuable items in anyone’s home are the lives in it.
 Because of this, home escape routes and meetup points are strongly recommended.
-It’s good to remind clients f this to help ensure everyone in their family knows how to safely evacuate each room of the house.
-Rather than offering this up yourself, here is a customizable fire plan document from the National Safety Council to help anyone create a safe escape route for their home.
+It’s good to remind clients of this to help ensure everyone in their family knows how to safely evacuate each room of the house.

 Keep customers informed